microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 6 - Decide on a resolution**

-The problem is not a high% of log write activity.
+The problem is not a high % of log write activity.
 The Azure Portal and **dm_db_resource_stats** don't show any numbers higher than 20-25%.
 The problem is not an IOPS limit as well.
 The issue is that application requires low latency for transaction log writes but with the General Purpose database configuration a latency.
-In fact, the documenation for resource limits lists latency between 5-7ms (https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases).
+In fact, the documentation for resource limits lists latency between 5-7ms (https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases).

 If you examine the workload, you will see each INSERT is a single transaction commit which requires a transaction log flush.

 One commit for each insert is not efficient but the application was not affected on a local SSD because each commit was very fast.
-The Business Critical pricing tier (servie objective or SKU) provides local SSD drives with a lower latency but maybe there ia an application optimization.
+The Business Critical pricing tier (service objective or SKU) provides local SSD drives with a lower latency but maybe there is an application optimization.

 The T-SQL batch can be changed for the workload to wrap a BEGIN TRAN/COMMIT TRAN around the INSERT iterations.